cs161-staff/extensions/README.md

   - Process form data in combination with a student's "record" (which includes DSP status and prior extension requests) to enter either an auto-approval or manual-approval flow.
   - Sends updates to staff through a **Slack Webhook**, enabling simple internal discussion of student cases through Slack threads.
   - Sends updates to students through the **CS 162 Mailserver** via **CS 61A's RPC Interface**.
+  - Optionally publishes assignment extensions to one or more **Gradescope** assignments.

 # Background